What's in this article?

 Different content management systems can also be used for a variety of tasks such as the management of documents, creation of an intranet or publishing of a blog.
 The capabilities of each CMS vary with each one but all the well-built, most popular systems should be able to fulfill the requirements of the majority of users and, as is often the case, build upon the user’s initial ideas.

+We have established what a CMS is, but how does it work and consequently affect the implementation.
 The objective of a content management system is to make things as easy as possible for the user so that they can have as much control over their website as possible.

-A well-built CMS such as Concrete5 does just this.
+A well-built CMS such as Concrete CMS does just this.
 Concrete5 works with a very accessible interface very similar to a standard Microsoft Word document so that the user can work with a sense of familiarity that can translate into confidence that will in turn be visible in the quality of the website that is created.

 Many people that come to use a CMS do so because they lack the abilities or time to build an online presence from scratch but they still have a strong desire to be personally responsible for creating and maintaining an effective online presence.